How do attorneys receive a CM/ECF login and password?

 Does a login and password from another federal court, e.g., U.S. Bankruptcy Court, transfer to the district court?

-Attorney users must register for CM/ECF in each federal court in which they practice.
-A separate registration form is required for the U.S. District Court, Eastern District of Arkansas.
+Attorney users must be registered for CM/ECF in each federal court in which they practice.

 What should a user do if the CM/ECF login or password is misplaced?